Bachelor of Science with Honours

 It takes 1 year full-time or 2 years part-time to complete.

-See the Schedule for the Bachelor of Science with Honours for course options and requirements for each subject.
+See the Schedule for the Bachelor of Science with Honours for course requirements for each subject.

 Contact Te Kaupeka Pūtaiao | Faculty of Science for information about these subject areas: